-Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 14 years (longest amortization ladder) Asset Valuation Method 10 Year smoothed market; 12% soft corridor Inflation 2.5% Salary Increases 3.5% to 11.5% including inflation Investment Rate of Return 6.75% Retirement Age Experience-based table of rates that are specific to the City's plan of benefits.
-Last updated for the 2019 valuation pursuant to an experience study of the period 2014-2018.
+Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 22 years Asset Valuation Method 10 Year smoothed market; 12% soft corridor Inflation 2.5% Salary Increases 3.60% to 11.85% including inflation Investment Rate of Return 6.75% Retirement Age Experience-based table of rates that are specific to the City's plan of benefits.
+Last updated for the 2023 valuation pursuant to an experience study of the period ending 2022.
 Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
-The rates are projected on a fully generational basis with scale UMP.
-Pre-retirement: PUB(10) mortality tables, with the Public Safety table used for males and the General Employee table used for females.
-The rates are projected on a fully generational basis with scale UMP.
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).
+Pre-retirement: PUB(10) mortality tables, with the 110% of the Public Safety table used for males and the 100% of the General Employee table used for females.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).